 - Does the filing include pertinent details about your arrangement?

 If you find that the filing is inaccurate, you can dispute the information with the secretary of state in the state you reside.
 That said, you may try to contact the MCA provider first to see if they’ll change it on their own.
 But if not, you have regulators to help protect you and your business.
-You can also contact an attorney that regularly resolves business debt.
+You can also contact a merchant cash advance attorney that regularly resolves business debt.

 How to Get Rid of an MCA UCC Lien